-Prospective students are encouraged to become familiar with the sources of financial support, including from UBC, granting agencies like CIHR & NSERC, and prospective supervisors.
-For both M.Sc. and Ph.D. students, the Department follows a minimum funding support guideline (from September 2021, $22,000 per annum as recommended by the Faculty of Graduate & Postdoctoral Studies).
-Please see the following for details: https://apt.med.ubc.ca/resources/student-resources/current-grad-students/funding/
+Prospective students are encouraged to become familiar with sources of financial support, including from UBC, granting agencies such as CIHR & NSERC, and prospective supervisors.
+The Department follows minimum funding support guidelines for both M.Sc. and Ph.D. students ($22,000 per annum from September 2021, as recommended by the Faculty of Graduate & Postdoctoral Studies: https://apt.med.ubc.ca/resources/student-resources/current-grad-students/funding/)

 Duration of Study

-An MSc in Pharmacology takes on average 2-3 years to complete.
-A Ph.D. in Pharmacology takes on average 4-5 years to complete.
+An MSc in Pharmacology takes on average of 2-3 years to complete.
+A Ph.D. in Pharmacology takes on average of 4-5 years to complete.